Historical Tour of Petra and Jordan

 Day 6Amman City Tour

 Amman’s Citadel sits on the highest hill and dominates today’s city of Amman.
 Occupied in the early Neolithic, and fortified during the Bronze Age, the remains visible today are from Roman and early Islamic times.
-The 8th century Umayyad Palace was probably used as an administrative center and governor’s residence.
+The 8th-century Umayyad Palace was probably used as an administrative center and governor’s residence.
 The great Temple of Hercules was built between 162-166 AD and was larger than any temple in Rome.
-Learn of the Roman city while viewing the theater that seats 6,000 people and the restored odeon.
+Learn more of the Roman city while viewing the theater that seats 6,000 people and the restored odeon.

 At the recently opened Jordan Museum, the Dead Sea Scrolls found in 1952 are one of the most important exhibits, as are the unique figures found at ‘Ain Ghazal by Dr. Rollefson.
+Gather this evening for dinner in one of Amman’s finest restaurants.
+(B/L/D)

 Day 7Ajlun Castle, Umm Qais, Gadara